WasmRS/docs/docs/iota-spec.md

 ## Design choices

 - **Async-only**.
 Iota interfaces must be asynchronous so any dependency can be replaced with another, regardless of where it exists or what it does.
+- **Contract Driven & Self describing**.
+Iota bundles must be able to describe their interface and their configuration both statically (pre-execution) and as part of their exposed API while running.
 - **Dependency Injection**.
 Iotas are passed their requirements from application configuration to maximize flexibility and reusability.
 - **Isolation**.
 Every Iota is independent from one another and can not interact outside of the iota boundary.
 - **As secure as possible**.
 Iota adapters and hosts limit access* to system resources like file systems, network ports, ENV variables, etc.
     - **as much as possible given the guest environment.*
 - **Explicit vs implicit**.
-Iotas must not rely on any mechanism (e.g. namespace, registry, etc) to automatically link with one another.
+Iotas do not rely on any mechanism (e.g. namespace, registry, etc) to automatically link with one another.
 Every iota must be instantiated with its initial configuration and referred to by a unique instance ID.
 - **Fault-tolerant**.
 Iotas propagate success and failure values in the same message so downstream iotas can optionally handle the error or the host can short-circuit execution.
 - **Change-resistant**.
-Internal iota logic must operate on named input values (vs positional) to protect against basic refactoring.
+Internal iota logic must operate on named input values (vs positional) to protect against basic refactoring causing major breakage and excess versioning.
-- **Self describing**.
-Iota bundles must be able to describe their interface and their configuration both statically (pre-execution) and as part of their exposed API while running.

 ## Definitions